heypoom/devops17/0 - Configure MiniKube/README.md

 ## Step 2: Configuring MiniKube

+We're going to configure `minikube` and `kubectl`. **kubectl** is **Kubernetes' Command Line Interface**, which we'll use it to control and interact with our Kubernetes cluster.

 You might need to do this after restarting the host machine, or when you're experiencing bugs.

 1. Start MiniKube's Virtual Machine.
 This will take a while.
    - `minikube start`
    - On macOS, you need to use `minikube start --vm-driver=xhyve` instead.

-2. Configure **kubectl** to use MiniKube's context.
+2. Configure kubectl to use MiniKube's context.
    - `kubectl config use-context minikube`
-   - Kubectl is **Kubernetes' Command Line Interface**.
-     We'll use it to control and interact with our Kubernetes cluster.

 3. Configure Docker's Environment Variables to use MiniKube.
    - `eval $(minikube docker-env)`